drush-ops/drush/docs/bastion.md

         'root' => '/path/to/remote/drupal/root',
     );

-With this alias defintion, you may use commands such as `drush @internal status`, `drush ssh @internal` and `drush rsync @internal @dev` to operate remotely on the internal machine.
+With this alias definition, you may use commands such as `drush @internal status`, `drush ssh @internal` and `drush rsync @internal @dev` to operate remotely on the internal machine.
 What if you cannot reach the server that site is on from your current network?
 Enter the bastion server.

 ## Setting up a Bastion server in .ssh/config